alestojanovic/workshop-demo/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+We will demonstrate on this webpack what you can remove/edit to setup your starter application.
+Hopefully it will help you understand environment in which you are working as well which technologies are involved and how they interact with eachother.

 ## Available Scripts

-In the project directory, you can run:
+First we will delete `package-lock.json` file and run `yarn` command to switch to different package manager.
+Then in the project directory, you can run:

-### `npm start`
+### `yarn start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.